martinvicknair/cbdlittleton.com/_posts/2020-10-13-hemp-infused-cbd-honey-sticks.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p><a href="https://cbdamericanshaman.com/littleton/cbd-honey">CBD honey</a> is a natural sweetener infused with hemp extract.
+<p><a href="https://cbdamericanshaman.com/littleton/cbd-honey">CBD honey</a>&nbsp;is a natural sweetener infused with hemp extract.
 The full-spectrum CBD hemp oil is extracted from the hemp plant, then infused into the honey.
 We then package our CBD honey into sticks for convenient use of one serving at a time.
 Edible products are many people’s favorite way to take CBD.
 Rather than using an oil tincture or water soluble product, edible products are a tastier way to consume CBD. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->